What is VMware Cloud on AWS?

 Where is VMware Cloud on AWS available today?

-The service is newly available in the AWS Europe (Frankfurt) region in addition to being available in the AWS US East (N. Virginia), AWS US West (Oregon), and AWS Europe (London) regions.
+The service is newly available in the AWS Asia Pacific (Sydney) region in addition to being available in the AWS US East (N. Virginia), AWS US West (Oregon), AWS Europe (Frankfurt) and AWS Europe (London) regions.

 Can workloads running in a VMware Cloud on AWS instance integrate with AWS services?